Enprogames/Enprogames/README.md

 learning so that I can implement it into my [stock trading program](https://github.com/Enprogames/Stock-Bot).

 I'm currently working on:
-- **[Bitcoin Janusgraph](https://github.com/Enprogames/Bitcoin_JanusGraph)**: Undergraduate research project with goal of developing methods for tracing bitcoin transactions.
+- **[Bitcoin Research Project](https://github.com/Enprogames/Bitcoin_JanusGraph)**: Undergraduate research project with goal of developing methods for tracing bitcoin transactions.
 Uses the Janusgraph graph database to efficiently query bitcoin data in a graph format.
 - **[Course Capsule](https://github.com/CSCI375-Stormtroopers/Course-Capsule)**: Website for students and teachers to share educational content for their courses, created using FastAPI, HTML/CSS/JavaScript.

 I also have the following projects that I've created by myself in the past: